Skip to main content

 UCAT or GAMSAT both accepted - applicants who scored higher on GAMSAT may submit that instead, so the effective UCAT cut-off varies with cohort test mix.
 New programme with limited public data.

-Data: Indicative - no public FOI data1 authoritative source
+Indicative - no public FOI data

 The UCAT is a 2-hour computer-based aptitude test of Verbal Reasoning, Decision Making, Quantitative Reasoning and a separately-banded Situational Judgement Test.
 It is taken between July and early September of the year you apply.
 Most successful applicants prepare for 3-6 months - see our UCAT tutoring guide for a structured prep plan.